OHDSI/Hestia/.github/CONTRIBUTING.md

 ## Setting Up Your Development Environment

+A devcontainter.json is included for VSCode / Docker users.
+This is the easiest way to get started on a local machine.

 ## Community
 Please [Introduce Yourself](https://forums.ohdsi.org/t/welcome-to-ohdsi-please-introduce-yourself/704/932) and join the community!
 [Join the OHDSI community forums](https://forums.ohdsi.org/) and to discuss with other contributors and the OHDSI team.
 This is a great place to ask questions, propose ideas, and connect with the community.